AnDoanIT3004/IALP2022/README.md

 The source codes are written in python with Jupyter notebook format.
 It is easy to run by Jupyter notebook or Google colab.

-- Processing method to combine datasets (UIT-VSMEC, UIT-VSFC, ViHSD) with Lexicon emotion: VnEmolex.ipynb
+- Processing method to combine datasets (UIT-VSMEC, UIT-VSFC, ViHSD) with Lexicon emotion: Commbined_with_VnEmolex.ipynb

 -